Essil22/robustbench-MLSec-Project/Challenges_faced.md

 ## 3. Transition to Google Colab

 Finally, the project was migrated to Google Colab using a T4 GPU runtime.
-This provided a more stable environment for execution.
+This provided us a more stable environment for execution.

 However, even with this improvement, significant computational limitations remained due to:

 - High execution time per model using AutoAttack
 - Memory constraints during evaluation
 - Large model sizes from RobustBench
+- The "Carmon2019Unlabeled", "Rebuffi2021Fixing_70_16_cutmix_extra" models took us 6h running and unfortiantly out of storage at the last epsilon itiration of the second model so we assumed an approximate accuracy.
 ---

 ## 4. Adjustments Made to Overcome Limitations